Seller9/ARandomServerTemplate/README.md

 UnbelievaBoat: This is used to manage joining/leaving in channel #system-messages (Category - IMPORTANT INFO) and deleting/editing messages in #deleted/#edited (Category - UNBELIEVABOAT), respectively.

  YAGPDB.xyz: This is used to assign automatic roles (for clubs).

+# Clubs

+Clubs are what I use to (try to) entertain people.
+I've made a club system which allows people to join and make clubs.
+The club I have created (Music) is a general music club readable by any @Member and writeable by any @Club - Music.
+The misic club is designed for people to share their love of music by making it, sharing favourite songs or whatever music-related things they want to talk about.